marissakirjonen/informationSecurity/h5-September2023!.md

 Now with John running, we can test the setup.
 I downloaded the sample ZIP file from the same [guidelines](https://terokarvinen.com/2023/crack-file-password-with-john/) I used in the previous exercise.

 As seen from the screenshot, it's possible to try and open the file with the command below, however it obviously requires the password that we don't have.. yet.
-So, let's try and crack the ZIP password.
+So, let's try and crack the ZIP password with the unzip command.

     $ unzip tero.zip